Chirag-ahir/JAVA-All-Basic/README.md

 >What is Abstraction ? <br>

 Hiding internal details and showing functionality to the user is known as abstraction.
-For example phone call, we don't know the internal processing.
+For example phone call, we don't know the internal processing. <a href="https://github.com/Chirag-ahir/JAVA-All-Basic/tree/main/abstraction">Example</a>

 2 types of abstraction in java :
 1. data abstraction